Welcome to the Wakefield Doctrine (the theory of clarks, scotts and rogers)

 Read other Sixes and comment.

 [ This week’s Six is a continuation of (one of the sub-plots) in my WIP, ‘Home and Heart’.
 It’s the story of a daughter’s search for her birth mother.
 The daughter is Sister Catherine (of St. Dominique’s covent in Crisfield MD) and the mother, a woman who once saw the Beatles live in Cleveland and spent her adult life hiding from what well-meaning and un-caring people told her was a mistake.
-Both mother and daughter are bound by shackles for which each woman holds the key to free the other.]
+Both mother and daughter are bound by shackles for which each woman holds the key to free the other.](As a lead-in, this past July there was a Six ‘duet’.
+I wrote this Six.
+Pat Brockett followed with this Six.)

 Use the following prompt word: